 16 Eleanor Hall, ‘Recognition Act a step to constitutional change’ (ABC News/The World Today) http://www.abc. net.au/worldtoday/content/2013/s3689301.htm.

-You can read the full essay ‘This land is mine / This land is me‘ in the exhibition catalogue ‘My Country, I Still Call Australia Home: Contemporary Art from Black Australia’.
+‘This land is mine / This land is me’ is an extract from the 2013 exhibition catalogue ‘My Country, I Still Call Australia Home: Contemporary Art from Black Australia’ by Bruce McLean.